This tutorial covers a basic application and essential functions of SUMO for traffic analysis using an example network.

 Before conducting the traffic analysis in SUMO, the example network in Figure 1.1 should be first built with the information listed in Table 1.2.
 (Please note!
 Fig. 1.1 is not true to scale with the specifications given in Table 1.2!)

 Table 1.2.
 Coordinate data of the example network

-Based on the coordinate data in Table 1.2 and the node-link-based network layout in Figure 1.1, the intersections, origins, and destinations are coded, respectively, as nodes 1-6 and nodes 91-94 by giving the respective x- and y-coordinates with the program NETEDIT.
-Open NETEDIT, which you can find in the bin directory of the SUMO-package.
-First, create a new network ("File" -> "New Network...").
+Based on the coordinate data in Table 1.2 and the node-link-based network layout in Figure 1.1, the intersections, origins, and destinations are coded, respectively, as nodes 1-6 and nodes 91-94 by giving the respective x- and y-coordinates with the program netedit.
+Open netedit, which you can find in the bin directory of the SUMO-package.
+Then, create a new network ("File" -> "New Network...").

 - Then choose the Edit mode, which is possible in two ways: